bcoin-org/bcoin-org.github.io/guides-markdown/bcoin-clock.md

 ### Boot up the Raspberry Pi, connect via SSH, and finish conifguration

-Eject the MicroSD card from your desktop computer and put it in the Raspberry Pi.
+Unmount and eject the MicroSD card from your desktop computer and put it in the Raspberry Pi.
 Power it on!

 After a few minutes, open a terminal on your dektop computer and [find the Pi on your network.](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)